+977 9851068290 sales@nepalhiking.com

 Furthermore, those trekkers looking for a more advanced trek can combine the Everest Base camp trek with a visit to Gokyo Lake, Chola Pass, and Renjo La Pass.

 Along the trail en route, plenty of guesthouses or lodges are available.
-If you plan a trek in peak seasons such as October – November, March, April or May, it’s advisable to make pre-book.
-They will look after your logistic arrangement if you book a trek with a local trek agency.
+If you plan a trek in peak seasons such as October – November, March, April or May, you should make a pre-book.
+They will look after your logistic arrangements if you book a trek with a local trek agency.
 In major places of the Khumbu region, such as Lukla, Parking, and Namche Bazar, there are varieties of choices of guest houses.
 You can book from a standard budget hotel to a luxurious hotel.
 For example, Everest View Hotel is a luxury hotel in Syangboche, just above Syanboche Airport.

 It’s possible to trek all year round in the Khumbu region.
 However, it is the best time from the beginning of March till the end of May.
 Similarly, another best time is from the beginning of September till the end of November.
 Besides that, you can also trek in winter, not going to Everest Base Camp.
 Instead, you can trek up to Tengboche Monastery.